 New Plastics Economy

-This project contributes to the following Calls to Action from the Circular Economy Action Agenda for Plastics:
+This Action aligns with the following Calls to Action from the Circular Economy Action Agenda for Plastics:

 1. Agree Which Plastics Can be Eliminated and Prepare the Market to Phase Them Out